jesshough/gptOverride_v2/Additional READMEs/MyNotes.md

 - [OpenAI Models](https://platform.openai.com/docs/models/overview)
 --------------------
 ### Questions:
-- Is a project like this applicable to solving problems like hallucinations?
-- Once I get the project to a place where I can see if it is choosing the context correctly or not, is the next step to improve the model or the dataset?
-And if it's just to improve the model, would any improved model only work on the exact dataset that I trained it on?
-Or would that model be usable on other datasets? _I assume the answers to these questions get into the purpose of AI models and the tasks of people working in AI in general, but I want to make sure I have a good understanding of this._
-- What type of dataset should I look for?
-One that contains tons of different contexts or one that has info on the same topic?
-Because I feel like GPT already does a good job of keeping the conversation on-topic once it's already there.
-But the point of this project is to help GPT get on topic quickly / on the first try, right?

-- Is the point of this project to help get GPT on-topic and quickly?
+1. Is the point of this project to help get GPT on-topic and quickly?
 Or is the point to prevent it from getting off-topic for the remainder of the conversation after the point where you get GPT to the correct context?
-If it's the latter, GPT has the Chat Completion API that remembers the entire conversation so you don't have to be specific in every one of your prompts.
+    - Latter: GPT has the Chat Completion API that remembers the entire conversation so you don't have to be specific in every one of your prompts.
 How would I be able to do a better job than GPT?
-If it's the former, are we hoping to have GPT be able to reconize context clues before you even give it a prompt?
+    - Former: Are we hoping to have GPT be able to recognize context clues before you even give it a prompt?
 Like a company VPN, a school wifi, etc?
-Or would the goal for this type of system be for a single-use case?
-Meaning that we can make a GPT override for a company to use internally, but it would be a very different product from the one we would make for a student education platform?

-**- Clean up these questions, make another readme specifically for questions and put them there.
-Then add Mark to this repo.
-Go back through GPT and the aritcles I'm reading to remember all the questions I have.**
+Or will this type of project need to be tailored for a pretty specific use case and dataset like for a specific company or a school or something?
+In which case you would start the convo by connecting it to your situation's applicable data and from there it should always give you on-topic info?

+2. I've done a lot of reading on conversational models and smarter searches using Cypher and knowledge maps, but I assume the actual measure of a high-performing model depends on a decent amount on the data being good, so where can I get a dataset that has information like this with helpful attributes for accurate testing?
+    - Follow up: What type of dataset should I look for?
+One that contains tons of different contexts (so that I can try to trick it into changing the subject) or one that has info on the same topic (so that I can ask it vague questions and see if it still performs well)?

+3. Is a project like this applicable to solving problems like hallucinations?